 - This committee’s main function is to review and provide a final ranking of habitat projects proposed through the lead entity process based on their merits as measured by community and economic criteria.
-As outlined in the 2014 Lead Entity Program Guide, membership is composed of the Board of Directors plus additional Watershed Council Member representatives to enhance watershed representation and to maintain an objective process.
+As outlined in the 2020 Lead Entity Program Guide membership is composed of the Board of Directors plus additional Watershed Council Member representatives to enhance watershed representation and to maintain an objective process.

 Community Engagement Committee (CEC)

-- The committee’s main functions include advising the Council on developing, implementing, and monitoring our Community Engagement Plan and materials following shared local vision and leadership.
+- The committee’s main functions include advising the Council on developing, implementing, and monitoring our Community Engagement Plan.
 This will require two-way communication within and between Skagit educator networks and the broader community to include their needs and fulfill opportunities.
 It will also require the Council and its members and friends to support our cooperators with their own plans while incorporating the Council’s messages and materials where they can align.